ebikatsudon/VTubeStudio/Live2D-Cubism-Editor-Communication.md

-⚠️ **This is currently in BETA and may not work as expected (or at all).
-Use at your own risk and keep backups of your models!!** ⚠️

 ⚠️ **This functionality is only useful for Live2D riggers!!
 If you are not a Live2D rigger, ignore this.** ⚠️

 VTube Studio can connect directly to the Live2D Cubism Editor using the **Live2D Cubism External Application** functionality.